Metric Convergence: Is the Tournament Becoming a Monoculture?

 The sharpest monoculture signal is sign agreement: what percentage of models have all four primary metrics pointing the same direction (all positive or all negative) in a given round?
 In a diverse tournament, metrics should frequently disagree for individual models.

 Sign agreement climbed from roughly 45% in round 300 to 62% in recent rounds.
 Nearly two-thirds of models now have all four metrics pointing the same way.
-When a model does well, it does well on everything; when it does poorly, it does poorly everywhere.
+For a growing share of models, positive and negative metric signs now move together.

 The climb is gradual but persistent.
 No single round marks a regime change; it reflects the slow accumulation of shared knowledge, converging feature pipelines, and the gravitational pull of public notebooks and benchmark approaches.